 Rolling start – riders will be led out by a marshall vehicle for approximately 1 km to the start of the mountain bike section.

 Much of the trail run will be on jungle paths where the terrain will be uneven with lots of roots, rocks and steep descents and climbs so caution is required during the run.
-Much of the trail is forest covered and there will be small stream crossings where you might get wet.
+The majority of the trail is forest covered and there will be small stream crossings where you might get wet.
 Some scrambling across rocky stretches and steep descents will be required.
-The run will follow jungle trails before emerging onto the village road for the run back along the same road used for the start of the MTB section (except this time going the opposite direction) to the start / finish.
+The run will follow the same trail used by the first quarter of the MTB so watch for signs.
+There will be a marked split for the trail run that takes the runners back towards and along the coast towards the finish area.
 There will also be two water stations; the first at approximately 5 km and the second at approximately 9 km.

 Sections of both the MTB and Trail Running stages pass through areas of mature rainforest.
 As the name implies, these areas can be wet with lots of leaf litter and a closed canopy overhead.
 Leeches are not unheard of and testimony to the wildlife that can still be found in these areas.